HSLdevcom/jore4/wiki/data-model.md

 ![temp-route](https://user-images.githubusercontent.com/77336519/200253788-67719bdd-5d6b-4e59-919c-c6a524ba0622.png)

+Note that for this to work, the user has to _first_ create a temporary route instance, whose journey pattern does not include the stop to be overridden (H0002).
+Then, in a second step, she can create the temporary stop instance with the same validity span as the temporary route instance and attach the H0002-stop entity to the temporary route instance.
+If the temporary stop instance would be created before the temporary route instance, this would imply that the basic route instance would reference the temporary stop instance, which does, however, not lie on any of the route's links and would thus consitute an illegal state.

-Without the concept of priority-based effectiveness, it would be unclear which of the two stop point instances are referenced by each instance of the route (high and low priority) and it could therefore be concluded that some instances of the stop point can not be reached when traversing either instance of the route.
+Without the concept of priority-based effectiveness, it would be unclear which of the two stop point instances are referenced by each instance of the route (high and low priority) and it could therefore be concluded that some instances of the stop point cannot be reached when traversing either instance of the route.

 An exception to the concept of priority-based effectiveness are draft-priority instances, which are not ever considered effective, even though their numerical priority is higher than e.g. a basic version instance's priority.
 Therefore draft-priority instances are not included in the route verification at all.